liebig/cron/README.md

 #### Config file

 The behaviour values will be loaded from a Cron config file.
-You can change this values easy by editing the `src/config/config.php` file.
+You can change this values easily by editing the `src/config/config.php` file.
 This is the more permanent way.
 If you only want to change settings for one run, we recommend to use the setter methods.

 ---

 <a name="fullexample"></a>
 ## Full example

-First we create a route which should be called in an defined interval.
+At first we create a route which should be called in a defined interval.

-**NOTE**: We have to protect this route because if someone call this uncontrolled, our cron management doesn't work.
+**NOTE**: We have to protect this route because if someone calls this uncontrolled, our cron management doesn't work.
 A possibility is to set the route path to a long value.
 Another good alternative is (if you know the IP address of the calling server) to check if the IP address matchs.

 ```
 Route::get('/Cron/run/c68pd2s4e363221a3064e8807da20s1sf', function () {